The Sea Tsar and Vasilisa the Wise: The Magic Flight

-The ending of some variants of the tale falls under the category ATU 313C, "The Magical Flight" with ending "The Forgotten Fiancé", with motif "Kiss of Oblivion".
+The ending of some variants of the tale falls under the category ATU 313C, "The Magical Flight" with ending "The Forgotten Fiancée", with motif "Kiss of Oblivion".
 As noted by professor Dean Fansler, the "Kiss of Oblivion" incident occurs because the hero breaks a taboo that the maiden warns against ("usually a parental kiss").
 The hero's true memory only reawakens on the day of the wedding with the new bride.